Why do I need travel insurance for the Canary Islands?

 - Alcohol-related accidents, injuries and illness - whether it’s you or someone else that gets hurt.

-- Travel to places that the Foreign and Commonwealth Office (FCO) has advised British tourists to avoid.
+- Travel to places that the Foreign, Commonwealth & Development Office (FCDO) has advised British tourists to avoid.

 - Accidents or injuries that occur while you’re engaged in extreme or adventure sports such as diving or surfing.
 If you’re planning on taking part in such activities while on holiday in the Canary Islands, make sure you are covered.